-• Having a designated week instead of one day allows faculty to integrate CQSD into their class that week if they choose.
+• Having a designated week instead of a single specified day allows faculty to integrate CQSD into their class that week if they choose to participate.

-- Mission and Ministry started providing virtual service opportunities for classes in Fall 2020 but interest has waned since most activities have returned to in-person. - If an online opportunity is a good fit for your course, Mission and Ministry will provide materials for 1-2 hours online service, plus reflection and assessment components. - Faculty also have the option of finding an in-person service site and incorporating the experience into their course with support from Mission & Ministry.
+- If an online opportunity is a good fit for your course, Mission and Ministry will provide materials for 1-2 hours online service, plus reflection and assessment components. - Faculty also have the option of finding an in-person service site and incorporating the experience into their course with support from Mission & Ministry.